Back to projects

 Why Astro?

-The project prioritized performance, SEO, and low maintenance over complex client-side interactions.
-Astro's static-first architecture reduced unnecessary JavaScript while keeping the development experience familiar through React components
+The project prioritized performance, SEO and low maintenance over complex client-side interactions.

-Trade-off: Less ecosystem maturity than Next.js, but the zero-JS-by-default approach was ideal for a content-heavy marketing site
+Trade-off: Less ecosystem maturity than Next.js, but the zero-JS-by-default model fits a content-heavy marketing site.

 Why Decap CMS + Git Gateway?